-How to Get Started Setting Product OKRs
+How to Get Started with Product OKRs

 Before launching the OKR methodology, understand how it fits your product strategy and delivery.
 Keep in mind that OKRs would not replace all other product management tools you currently use.
 Instead, OKRs bridge the gap between strategy and execution and help you create a goal-setting mindset that can drive growth.